Former Zimbabwe captain Streak banned 8 years for corruption

-CAPE TOWN, South Africa (AP) — Former Zimbabwe captain Heath Streak was banned for eight years Tuesday for breaching cricket’s anti-corruption code while he was coach of his country’s national team and an assistant coach in the Indian Premier League.
+CAPE TOWN, South Africa (AP) — Former Zimbabwe captain Heath Streak was banned for eight years Wednesday for breaching cricket’s anti-corruption code while he was coach of his country’s national team and an assistant coach in the Indian Premier League and other domestic competitions.

+The ban relates to Streak’s communication for more than a year with an Indian man who sought inside information for the purposes of betting.
+The man, identified only as “Mr. X,” rewarded Streak with gifts like two Bitcoins, which Streak sold for $35,000, and a new iPhone for his wife, according to the disciplinary decision released by the International Cricket Council.

-Streak admitted to five charges, the International Cricket Council said.
-He disclosed inside information that might have been used for betting, failed to disclose gifts he received, facilitated the introduction of players to a person that wanted to approach them for betting purposes, failed to report the approaches to the ICC’s anti-corruption unit, and obstructed an investigation into his conduct.
+The 47-year-old Streak admitted to five charges, the ICC said.
+He disclosed inside information that might have been used for betting, failed to disclose gifts he received, facilitated the introduction of Mr. X to players, failed to report the approaches to the ICC’s anti-corruption unit, and obstructed an investigation into his conduct.

+Streak, a former fast bowler, was one of Zimbabwe’s greatest players and the first from his country to take 100 test wickets.
+He played 65 tests for Zimbabwe and also had successful spells in England with Hampshire and Warwickshire.

-Streak, a former fast bowler and one of Zimbabwe’s greatest players, was coach of his country from 2016-18.
-He also worked as a bowling coach for Kolkata Knight Riders in the IPL.
+He was coach of his country on two occasions, from 2009-13 and again from 2016-18.
+He coached Bangladesh from 2014-16 and also worked as bowling coach for Kolkata Knight Riders in the 2018 IPL and for Kabul Zwanan in the 2018 Afghanistan Premier League.

-The code breaches relate to games in 2018, the ICC said.
-They were a tri-series involving Zimbabwe, Bangladesh and Sri Lanka, a Zimbabwe-Afghanistan series, the 2018 IPL and the 2018 Afghanistan Premier League.
+The offenses related to games in 2017 and 2018, the ICC said, and included the 2017 Bangladesh Premier League, a tri-series involving Zimbabwe, Bangladesh and Sri Lanka in 2018, a Zimbabwe-Afghanistan series in 2018, the 2018 IPL and the 2018 Afghanistan Premier League.

 The ICC insisted Streak’s actions ultimately “did not affect the outcomes of any relevant matches.”